ray-project/ray/doc/source/data/faq.rst

 ================================================================================

 There are several ML framework-specific and general solutions for loading data into model trainers.
-Below, we summarize some advantages Datasets offers over these more specific ingest frameworks.
+Below, we summarize some advantages Datastreams offers over these more specific ingest frameworks.

 Torch datasets (and data loaders)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* **Framework-agnostic:** Datasets is framework-agnostic and portable between different
+* **Framework-agnostic:** Datastreams is framework-agnostic and portable between different
   distributed training frameworks, while
   `Torch datasets <https://pytorch.org/docs/stable/data.html>`__ are specific to Torch.
 * **No built-in IO layer:** Torch datasets do not have an I/O layer for common file formats or in-memory exchange
   with other frameworks; users need to bring in other libraries and roll this
   integration themselves.
-* **Generic distributed data processing:** Datasets is more general: it can handle
+* **Generic distributed data processing:** Datastreams is more general: it can handle
   generic distributed operations, including global per-epoch shuffling,
   which would otherwise have to be implemented by stitching together two separate
   systems.
 Torch datasets would require such stitching for anything more involved